Catrionamcd/DolFin-Surf-Shop/README.md

 - The new sale price for each product within the sale category will be calculated and displayed along with the original price of the product throughout the site.

 - A side menu allows the user to also select a category or categories depending on what they have choosen.
+- A category may have sub-categories which are held in a separate Sub Category model.
+There will be a dropdown menu if a category has sub-categories attached to it.
+- A shopper can filter for sub-categories.

 ![alt text](assets/documentation/Side-Menu.png)
 - A shopper may also decide to filter by certain brands.